oxen-io/loki-launcher/README.md

 You can pass most [command line parameters](https://lokidocs.com/Advanced/lokid/) that you would give to lokid to `loki-launcher start`

+# How to keep the launcher up to date

+## Update your launcher

+`npm update loki-launcher`

+## Get the latest Loki software versions

+`loki-launcher download-binaries`

+And be sure to make sure you restart your service node (if it's staked) by

+`loki-launcher start`

 # Popular linux distribution instructions to install NodeJS

 Ubuntu NodeJS installation: